Steps¶

 A step is the unit of work that runs inside a workflow node.

-When Spectra reaches a node during execution, it runs the step inside that node, collects the result, writes outputs into state, and then decides what should happen next.
+When Spectra reaches a node during execution, it runs the step inside that node, collects the result, writes outputs into state when appropriate, and then decides what should happen next.

 A step can do almost anything, including: